charlie0129/batt/README.md

 Make sure your computer doesn't charge beyond what you said.

-Setting the limit to 10-99 will enable the battery charge limit.
+Setting the limit to 10-99 will enable the battery charge limit, limiting the maximum charge to _somewhere around_ your setting.
 However, setting the limit to 100 will disable the battery charge limit.
+If you want to charge your MacBook to 100% or revert any changes, you can simply set the limit to 100%.

 By default, `batt` will set a 60% charge limit.